khimo/khimo.github.io/bli-guides/_help_drivers/bosch.md

 ### v2.0 | June 2023
  - Corrects several bugs.
  - Implements shutter control.
+### v2.1 | Oct 2024 - Many thanks to Brad Smith
+ - Adds alarm state to Twinguard.
+ - Adds smoke detector device.
+ - Adds switch control and light switch control support for relay and shutter with child lock.
+ - Shutter control and shade control support child lock and events state.
+ - Added Contact Sensor II and Contact Sensor II Plus with eventing contact closure, vibration detection (when supported) and eventing of bypass state.
+ - Implements an alarm for intruder detection system.
+ - Adds Smoke detection system as a resource.
+ - Adds scenarios as a BUTTON resource.
+ - Adds user states as a resource.
+ - Several error corrections and functionality improvements.

 *Please, report any issue with this driver to: support+drivers_bosch@khimo.com.*